scottbrown/gitgrab/README.md

 ## What it does

 GitGrab fetches all repositories (both public and private) from a specified GitHub organization and clones them to a local directory.
+For repositories that already exist locally, it automatically updates them:

+- **New repositories**: Clones the repository using the specified method (SSH or HTTP)
+- **Existing repositories**:
+  - If on the default branch (main, master, etc.): Performs `git pull` to get latest changes
+  - If on any other branch: Performs `git fetch` to update remote tracking branches
+  - Fallback: If branch detection fails, performs `git fetch`

-It handles authentication automatically and provides progress feedback during the cloning process.
+It handles authentication automatically and provides progress feedback during the cloning and updating process.

 ## Usage